Joey Gallo Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.43).
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.40).

-- Tigers pitchers combine to allow 89 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (91 total, 1.2 per game).

-- Olson (0-2 with a 5.59 ERA and 19 strikeouts in 19 1/3 innings pitched) gets the start for the Tigers, his fourth of the season.

-- The right-hander last appeared on Monday against the Kansas City Royals, when he went six innings, allowing three earned runs while giving up six hits.
+- The righty's last time out was on Tuesday against the Kansas City Royals, when he tossed six innings, surrendering one earned run while giving up six hits.

-- In four games this season, the 23-year-old has a 5.59 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .216 to opposing batters.
+- The 31-year-old has amassed an ERA of 4.00, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.